KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/NoSQL-notes.md

 > Customer table is on one database, Staff table is held on another database.

-- Row-level Partitioning - true db support.
-Define logic which hones row sets to specific servers (ie. even rows to one server, odd rows to another.)
+- **Row-level Partitioning** - true db support.
+Defined logic which hones row sets to specific servers (ie. even rows to one server, odd rows to another.)
 Benefit of this sharing approach is a near linear approach over additional servers.
 As the data set increases, we split the rows over more and more database servers.
 Though, like the previous solution there are performance hits for cross-table queries.

 > Customers and Staff tables are row-level partitioned by even / odd rows across different databases.
 More scalable, but same performance costs for cross-table queries.